Non-Asymptotic and Second-Order Achievability Bounds for Coding With Side-Information: Achievable Second-Order Coding Rates

 \end{definition} In \eqref{eqn:Rin_wz}, the matrix $\bM$ serves project the three-dimensional set $\bJ + { \scS(\bV ,\veps) }/{\sqrt{n}} \subset\bbR^3$ onto two dimensions by linearly combining the first two mutual information terms to give $I(U;X|T)- I(U;Y|T) = I(U;X|Y,T)$ (by the Markov chain $U-(X,T)-Y$).
 From the simplified CS-type bound for the WZ problem in Corollary~\ref{thm:fein_wz} and the multidimensional Berry-Ess\'een theorem~\cite{Got91}, we can derive the following: \begin{theorem}[Inner Bound to the $(n,\veps)$-Wyner-Ziv Rate-Distortion Region] For every $0<\veps<1$ and all $n$ sufficiently large, the $(n,\veps)$-Wyner-Ziv rate-distortion region $\scR_{\WZ}(n,\veps)$ satisfies

-Furthermore, the union over a pair of $P_{UTXY}$ and $P_{\hatX|UYT}$ can be restricted to those distributions for which the supports $\calU$ and $\calT$ of auxiliary random variables $U$ and $T$ satisfy that $\lvert\calU\rvert\leq \lvert\calX\rvert+8$ and $\lvert\calT\rvert\leq 9$ respectively. \end{theorem} The proof of this result is provided in Appendix~\ref{app:wz_2nd}.
+Furthermore, the union over a pair of $P_{UTXY}$ and $P_{\hatX|UYT}$ can be restricted to those distributions for which the supports $\calU$ and $\calT$ of auxiliary random variables $U$ and $T$ satisfy that $\lvert\calU\rvert\leq \lvert\calX\rvert+8$ and $\lvert\calT\rvert\leq 9$ respectively. \end{theorem} \begin{remark} The assumption that the reproduction channel $P_{\hatX|UTX}$ is stochastic is used to establish bounds on the cardinalities of the auxiliary random variables $U$ and $T$ (see Remark \ref{remark:support_lemma}).
+This is because even though the functional representation lemma~\cite[Appendix~A]{elgamal} ensures that the first two entries of $\bj(u,x,y,\hatx|t)$ in \eqref{eqn:id_wz} are preserved using a deterministic reproduction channel and appropriate bounds on $|\calU |$ and $|\calT|$, the last entry concerning the distortion $\rvd(x,\hatx|t)$ may not be preserved using the same techniques. \end{remark} The proof of this result is provided in Appendix~\ref{app:wz_2nd}.
 Further projecting onto the first dimension (the rate) for a fixed distortion level $D$ yields the following: \begin{theorem}[Upper Bound to the $(n,\veps)$-Wyner-Ziv Rate-Distortion Function] For every $0<\veps<1$ and all $n$ sufficiently large, the $(n,\veps)$-Wyner-Ziv rate-distortion function $R_{\WZ}(n,\veps,D)$ satisfies

 \end{theorem} Theorems~\ref{thm:wz_2nd} and~\ref{thm:wz_rd_2nd} are very similar in spirit to the result on the achievable second-order coding rate for the WAK problem.
 The marginal contributions from the distortion error event, the packing error event, the covering error event as well as their correlations are all involved in the dispersion matrix $\bV( P_{UTXY},P_{\hatX|UYT})$.